Appendix B

 B.3Scalar Value Spaces

-The bitwise operations of Integer (bitwise_left_shift and its companions) operate on the low 32 bits, with bit 0 the least significant, independently of the host width.
-Whether an integer literal that does not fit the host range is accepted is host-defined (Section 2.2).
+The bitwise operations of Integer (bitwise_left_shift and its companions) operate on the low 32 bits, with bit 0 the least significant; they are the one part of the integer model that is not 64-bit, and they too behave identically on every platform.
+An integer literal that does not fit the 64-bit range is rejected (Section 2.2).

-Real is represented as an IEEE 754 double-precision binary floating-point value on every platform: a real literal denotes the nearest representable double, which may not be the decimal written, so that 0.1 + 0.2 evaluates to 0.30000000000000004 and not to 0.3.
-The representation is thus pinned down tightly, because both hosts provide IEEE 754 and agreement costs nothing.
+Real is an IEEE 754 double-precision binary floating-point value on every platform, in both its representation and its arithmetic.
+A real literal denotes the nearest representable double, which may not be the decimal written, so that 0.1 + 0.2 evaluates to 0.30000000000000004 and not to 0.3.

 Boolean and the character model